-Research shows a high protein diet is filling, with a lot less hunger than other diets.
+Research shows a heavy protein diet is filling, with a lot less hunger than other diets.
 This is because protein consumption sends signals to the short- and long-term satiety hormones, so your meal fills you up fast and keeps you full longer.
 When you’re full, you’re less likely to gorge on starchy carbs and other inSANE food, so you’ll automatically consume fewer calories.

 In a University of Washington Study, participants ate an unlimited amount of food while researchers increased the portion of protein in their meals from 15% to 30%.
 They unconsciously ate 441 fewer calories per day without feeling hungry.

 A heavy protein diet increases metabolism in two ways.